littlebee/react-datum/CONTRIBUTING.md

 You should be able to make a change in the react-datum code and instantly test it on your vps without committing to either repo and doing nothing more than `grunt build` in the react-datum directory.

-After you have written a test for you changes (come on, I swear it's easy:), you can commit them in the react-datum branch and, if deployToZukeeper worked on build, you can go over and commit the dist files there.
+After you have written a test for your changes (come on, I swear it's really easy), you can commit them in the react-datum branch and, if deployToZukeeper worked on build, you can go over and commit the dist files there.
 Easy as -cake-, er, grunt!

 **Gitlab vs. Github  (TODO: remove this after public)**